MisukaM/GT3NATurboDataGenerator/README.md

 This leaves the stage3 single turbo and stage4 twinturbo values unused for the project, so they may even be a little unbalanced compared to their twin/single variant due to lack of testing.

+Additionally, the program now generates an output file, so the outputted data is stored.
+If you want to empty the output, simply clear it manually or input yes when the program asks to clear the log when exiting.

 Also thanks to Sal_89 for initially adding the GT4-specific engine/valvetrain types.